History of Taiwan (1945–present): Democratic reforms

 Chiang Kai-shek died in April 1975 at the age of 87, and was succeeded in the presidency by Yen Chia-kan while his son Chiang Ching-kuo succeeded to the leadership of the Kuomintang (opting to take the title "Chairman" rather than the elder Chiang's title of "Director-General").
 Formerly the head of the feared secret police, Chiang Ching-kuo recognized gaining foreign support to securing the ROC's future security required reform.
 His administration saw a gradual loosening of political controls, a transition towards democracy, and moves toward Taiwanization of the regime.
 Opponents of the Nationalists were no longer forbidden to hold meetings or publish papers.
 Though opposition political parties were still illegal, when the Democratic Progressive Party was established as the first opposition party in 1986, President Chiang decided against dissolving the group or persecuting its leaders.
 Its candidates officially ran in elections as independents in the Tangwai movement.
 In the following year, Chiang ended martial law and allowed family visits to mainland China.

 Chiang selected Lee Teng-hui, a Taiwan born technocrat to be his vice president, first in the line of succession to the presidency.
 The move followed other reforms giving more power to native-born citizens and calmed anti-KMT sentiments during a period in which many other Asian autocracies were being challenged.

 After Chiang Ching-kuo died in 1988, his successor, President Lee Teng-hui, continued to democratize the government.
 Lee transferred more government authority to Taiwanese-born citizens, and Taiwan underwent a process of localization.
 In this localization process, local culture and history was promoted over a pan-China viewpoint.
 Lee's reforms included printing banknotes from the Central Bank instead of the usual Provincial Bank of Taiwan.
 He also largely suspended the operation of the Taiwan Provincial Government.
 In 1991 the Legislative Yuan and National Assembly, elected in 1947, were forced to resign.
 These groups were originally created to represent mainland China constituencies.
 Also lifted were the restrictions on the use of Taiwanese languages in the broadcast media and in schools.
+Lee Teng-hui believed that agriculture was the backbone of a nation and promoted it extensively.
+He implemented health insurance and occupational hazard insurance programs for farmers.
+He also emphasized the Japanese roots of much of Taiwan's agricultural infrastructure.

 Attempting to maintain good relations with the PRC, Taiwan avoided any criticism of the Tiananmen Square Massacre and the media was largely barred from reporting on it.
 A group of students who attempted to sail a chartered ship into the Formosa Strait and beam pro-democracy broadcasts into China via amateur radio were foiled by the government by putting various obstacles in their way that caused them to abandon the attempt.

 However, Lee failed to crack down on the massive corruption that pervaded the government and many KMT loyalists felt that Lee betrayed the ROC by taking reforms too far, while those in the opposition felt he did not take reforms far enough.